mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * *Client Type* (mandatory): Typology of the Client that wants to access to your APIs

    * *Description* (optional): Allows you to keep trace of the API Key.

+At the end of the process, your project will be created on GitLab, inside the selected repository, and will be visible on your Console.

+Once your project has been created, you will land on the Set-up Infrastructure area of your new project.